ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 Explicit Congestion Notification marking {{!ECN=RFC3168}} uses two bits in the IP header to signal congestion from a network to endpoints.
-When using forwarded mode, the proxy rewrites IP headers for packets exchanged between the client and target;
+When using forwarded mode, the proxy replaces IP headers for packets exchanged between the client and target;
 these headers can include ECN markings.
 Proxies SHOULD preserve ECN markings on forwarded packets in both directions, to allow ECN to function end-to-end.
 If the proxy does not preserve ECN markings, it MUST set ECN marks to zero on the IP headers it genrates.